 Make a clay pot heater!

-Read on to learn how they work then how to make one.
+Read on to learn how they work then how to make your own terracotta pot heater.

 Why You Should Make A Clay Pot Heater

-A clay pot heater, also called a terra cotta heater, uses one or more candles under one or more layers of clay to warm up an entire room (or to heat a tent!).
+A clay pot heater, also called a terra cotta pot heater, uses one or more candles under one or more layers of clay to warm up an entire room (or to heat a tent!).